AppleHair/HankPsychPort/README.md

 Ok, so other than an accurate port of the fucked difficulty, I have some very cool and exciting things I'm planning to work on for the full release of the port:

-1. FNF ONLINE VS. Rating Screen Recreation (2022):
+1. FNF ONLINE VS. Result Screen Recreation:

-Starting with the one that excites me the most, this is going to be a recreation of the cool rating screen that appears in FNF ONLINE VS, and it's going to be very accurate and very cool, except the maximum accuracy you will be able to get is 100% (no above 100% thing).
+A full recreation of the result screen that appears in FNF ONLINE VS, which will also work with UMM on multiplayer and will also allow the unlock screen.

-2. hank-player and maghank-player (2022):
+2. hank-player and maghank-player:

 A proper hank and maghank players with miss animations, game-over animations and any other animation that a player character in FNF usually has.
-(2023 update): These will also come in the form of UMM Custom characters.
+These will also come in the form of UMM Custom characters.

-3. Full UMM (Unnamed Multiplayer Mod) support (2023):

-This demo of the port already has UMM support, and I'm looking forward to having this support in the full release as well.

-4. Accelerant REDUX (2024):
+## Accelerant REDUX

-The offical remix (by philiplol) for accelerant will be playable in this port, but only as a preview of a bigger project I'll be working on. the preview will include the new song with one difficulty ("madness"), and a few minor visual effects added.
+The offical remix (by philiplol) for accelerant is be playable in this port, but only as a preview of a bigger project I'll be working on. the preview includes the new song with one difficulty ("madness"), and a few minor visual effects added.
 The full thing will have completely new visuals, animations and cutscenes, a "normal" difficulty and a few new mechanics I still need to figure out.
 It will take more time for the full accelerant redux to be finished and I'll publish it as a separate mod.

 ## Thank you for reading the README file and thank you for playing this port!!